demharters/dtc-expTechniques-nanopore/README.md

 |ls|list folder contents|ls folderName|
 ||list folder contents and show most recent file at bottom|ls -ltr|

-**When you type a command in the terminal, try pressing tab while you're writing to see if software or file name exists (tab completion).**
+*When you type a command in the terminal, try pressing "TAB" while you're writing to see if software or file name exists (tab completion).*

 ### Sequencing Data